- First Name

 - About Me

-In July 2016, I joined the faculty of Colgate University as assistant professor of History, affiliated with Women’s Studies and Museum Studies.
-My research centers on questions of women, girlhood, and religion in nineteenth and twentieth century North America (with a particular focus on American Catholicism), and the role of women’s, gender, and sexuality studies in developing campus histories and public history sites and curricula.
+Monica L. Mercado is an assistant professor of History at Colgate University, affiliated with Women’s Studies and Museum Studies.
+Her research takes on questions of women, girlhood, and religion in nineteenth and twentieth century North America (with a particular focus on American Catholicism), and the role of women’s, gender, and sexuality studies in developing campus histories and public history sites and curricula.
+She is currently writing a book titled The Young Catholic: Girlhood and the Making of American Catholicism, 1836-1911, which argues for the centrality of young women’s narratives in nineteenth-century U.S. Catholic history.
+Additional projects in progress include an assessment of campus history projects as care work, and a history of women’s presence at the Catholic Summer School of America.

-At Colgate, I teach courses on U.S. women’s and gender history, the history of sexuality, local and public history, and in the University’s core curriculum.
-I serve on the New York State History Advisory group, convened by the office of the New York State Historian, and the American Historical Association’s Committee on Gender Equality.
+At Colgate, Mercado teach courses on U.S. women’s and gender history, the history of sexuality, and local and public history.
+She serves on the New York State History Advisory group, convened by the office of the New York State Historian, and on the Advisory Board of New York History, the Cornell University Press journal.

-I earned my B.A. from Barnard College and an A.M. and Ph.D. in U.S. History from the University of Chicago.
-From 2014-2016 I was a Council on Library and Information Resources (CLIR) postdoctoral fellow at Bryn Mawr College, where I directed the Greenfield Digital Center for the History of Women’s Education.
+Mercado earned a B.A. from Barnard College and an A.M. and Ph.D. in U.S. History from the University of Chicago.
+From 2014-2016 she directed the Albert M. Greenfield Digital Center for the History of Women’s Education at Bryn Mawr College.

 - Recent Publications